Module guide

 It enables the "default" feature of crates.

-This feature is enabled by rmx-profile-wasm.
+This feature is enabled by rmx-profile-portable.
 It does not typically need to be set manually.

-Similar to rmx-feature-default, but uses WASM-compatible default features where necessary.
+Similar to rmx-feature-default, but uses portable default features where necessary (e.g., excludes zstd from zip).

 This feature is enabled by rmx-profile-std.
 It does not typically need to be set manually.